adamaltmejd/swecov.se/content/participation.md

 The following research principals participate in the project: Stockholm university.
 All researchers with data access need to be employed at one of these institutions.
 Should your institution not be listed, contact the program coordinators for further instructions.

 New program participants will have to agree with specific conditions.
 These include a specification of the exact data used, a project time plan, and rules for co-authorship.
-Participants will also be expected to work actively on the project, starting directly.
+Participants will also be expected to work actively on the project, starting right away.
 This is in order to ensure that the research carried out corresponds to the application and that the research that has been approved is carried out.